ricardomayerb/macro-theory-UDP/NotesOnSoftware.Rmd

 + If you are working on windows, I suggets you download github's native app and run it to set up everything it's a breeze: https://help.github.com/articles/set-up-git#platform-windows .
 If you are in Linux, follow the instructions in https://help.github.com/articles/set-up-git#platform-linux

-+ Now, go to https://github.com/ricardomayerb/macro-theory-UDP and just clone this repository (macro-theory-udp).
++ Now, go to https://github.com/ricardomayerb/macro-theory-UDP and just **clone** this repository (macro-theory-udp).
 This should create new folders in your PC.
+There is a nice, big, button Clone in Windows, if it applies to you, try it!